Shakhrai8/CV/README.md

 ## Yevhen Shakhrai

-Hi, my name is Yevhen and I'm the student in one of the most famous dev bootcamp in the world.
-I have a wide range of skills ganed over 5 years in coordination and problem solving within the construction industry in Germany.
-I'm hoping to apply all of that to a kick start a new career in tech industry.
+Hi, my name is Yevhen and I'm a student in one of the most famous dev bootcamps in the world.
+I have a wide range of skills gained over 5 years in coordination and problem solving within the construction industry in Germany.
+I'm hoping to apply all of that to kick start a new career in the tech industry.

 ## **SKILLS**
 <div align="center">